open-atmos/PySDM/paper/paper.md

   a set of examples demonstrating project features through reproduction of results from literature.
 The examples package has a fourfold role in the project.
-First, it serves to guide the users and the developers through the package features.
+First, it serves to guide users and developers through the package features.
-Second, `PySDM-examples` has been used as educational material, offering interactive Jupyter notebooks suitable for hands-on demonstrations of basic cloud-physics simulations without exposing students to the technicalities of scientific coding.
+Second, `PySDM-examples` has been used as educational material, offering interactive Jupyter notebooks suitable for hands-on demonstrations of basic cloud-physics simulations.
-Third, inclusion within `PySDM-examples` of simulation scripts/notebooks pertaining to newly submitted research papers is intended to streamline assessment of the results by reviewers.
-Running simulations described in a paper can be done independently, anonymously and without technical or legal obstacles--in many cases just with a single-click on a link to a cloud-computing platform such as Google Colab.
+Third, inclusion of simulation scripts/notebooks pertaining to new research papers is intended to streamline assessment of the results by reviewers.
+Running simulations described in a paper can be done independently on a cloud-computing platform such as Google Colab.
-Last but not least, we encourage developers of new examples to include set of so-called "smoke tests" in `PySDM`, which assert results against reference data to ensure that published results remain reproducible despite ongoing developments.
+Finally, we require new examples include a set of "smoke tests" in `PySDM`, which assert results against reference data to ensure that published results remain reproducible with future developments.